seansfkelley/seansfkelley.github.io/_drafts/glove80.md

 I really like that it's only exactly as large as needed to pack in all the keys.
 Whenever I switch back to the ErgoDox, it feels like an ungainly behemoth -- does it really need an extra inch all th way around all the edges?
 The small size does make travel more tempting, despite the durability question.
 It also makes the case feel even more ridiculously large.

-I have large hands, and the integration wrist rests are too small.
+I have large hands, and the integrated wrist rests are too small.
 I actually usually use the ErgoDox big rubber bricks so I can place them just where I need to.
 The rubber is also grippier, which matters as soon as your hands start sweating even a little bit and sliding off the smooth integrated wrist rests that come with it.

 ### Layout

 This is the first concave keyboard I've owned.
 I think I like it, but even after a few weeks I'm still not sure.
 I still often hit adjacent keys because they are unexpectedly close to each other, though more often when programming and using symbol keys heavily, so it could be my keymap at fault.
 I never miss a key on the ErgoDox.

-The thumb clusters are for sure a major improvement, though they still don't solve the problem completely.
+The thumb clusters are for sure a major improvement, though they still don't solve the problems from the ErgoDox completely.
 On the ErgoDox, you functionally have three thumb keys.
 The farther three are so distant that I honestly don't know why they even exist -- you have to lift your hand considerably to even reach them, so they're very slow and easy to miss.
 Compare the Glove80: the top three keys are reachable with a slight lift so can be used for uncommon keys that you still don't want to put on a layer, like Escape.
 But you still have to plan your keymap around only three thumb keys in frequent use.

 At first I missed the extra column on the inside edge of the ErgoDox, but I've come to appreciate the symmetry that comes with having only one extra column on each edge.
 I only had a couple bindings in that column and they were inconvenient enough that I only used one of them regularly.
 I feel the same way about the top row: it requires too much of a stretch, so I haven't bound anything there.